Elliptic and triangular flow of (anti)deuterons in Pb-Pb collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5.02 TeV

-As far as the systematic uncertainties are concerned due to deuterons reconstruction and identification, the track selection and the TPC PID criteria are varied with respect to the default choice and the spread of the data points in each \pt interval is considered.
-Namely, the number of sigma used to identify deuterons in the TPC e and the selection used for selecting tracks were considered.
-To minimize the effect of statistical fluctuations, all variations smaller than 2$\sqrt{\left|\sigma_{0}^{2} - \sigma_{i}^{2}\right|}$ are not considered in the estimation of the systematic uncertainties~\cite{Barlow:2002yb}, where $\sigma_{0}$ is the statistical uncertainty of the default value while $\sigma_{i}$ is that corresponding to the~$i^{\rm th}$ selection criterion.
+To estimate the systematic uncertainties due to reconstruction and identification of deuterons, the track selection and the TPC PID criteria are varied with respect to the default choice and the $v_{n}$ measurements are repeated for each of these different settings.
+The RMS of the distribution of $v_{n}$ measurements in each \pt interval is considered as systematic uncertainty.
+To minimize the effect of statistical fluctuations, all variations smaller than 2$\sqrt{\left|\sigma_{0}^{2} - \sigma_{i}^{2}\right|}$ are not included in the estimate of the systematic uncertainties~\cite{Barlow:2002yb}, where $\sigma_{0}$ is the statistical uncertainty of the default value while $\sigma_{i}$ is that corresponding to the~$i^{\rm th}$ selection criterion.
 The probability distribution for the variations of data points due to systematic effects related to tracking and PID is assumed to be uniform in each \pt interval and the difference between the maximum and minimum value divided by $\sqrt{12}$ is assigned as systematic uncertainty.
 This contribution ranges from 1$\%$ and 3$\%$ depending on \pt and centrality.

-To estimate the contribution to the systematic uncertainties due to the signal extraction, the function used to describe the $v_n^{\mathrm{bkg}}$ is varied for a first-order polynomial to zero-degree polynomial and to a second-order polynomial.
+To estimate the contribution to the systematic uncertainties due to the signal extraction, the function used to describe the $v_n^{\mathrm{bkg}}$ is changed.
+In addition to a first-order polynomial, a constant function and a second-order polynomial are also used, and the maximum difference with respect to the default measurement is considered as systematic uncertainty.
 A contribution up to 5\% is observed for central collisions and for \pt~$<$~2~\gmom.
 Moreover, different functions and fitting ranges are used to describe the signal and the background of Eq.~\ref{eq:v2tot}.
+More specifically, besides a Gaussian function with an exponential tail, a Gaussian is also used for the signal, while single and double exponential, and linear functions are also used for the background.
 This contribution is relevant only for \pt $>$ 1.4~\gmom, where the TOF is used to extract the signal, and is found to vary from 1\% to 6\% depending on \pt and centrality.
 Table~\ref{tab:SystematicUncertaintiesTable} shows the summary of the different contributions to the systematic uncertainties for the \vtwo\ and \vthree\ of deuterons.
 The total uncertainties are given by their sum in quadrature, assuming that all contributions are independent.